pipelet-ai/api-docs/docs/Video-Generation.md

 }
 ```

-- `video.data_uri` is a base64-encoded string of an MP4 file encoded with H.264.
+- `video.data_uri` can be two formats: one is just a base64 encoded string of an MP4 file encoded with H.264, the other is a S3 compatible Presigned URL starts with https://
-- Decode and save it locally to obtain the final `.mp4`.
+- Decode and save it locally or download it from the S3 URL to obtain the final `.mp4`.

 Example to save locally (macOS/Linux):